UCO-HPC/buddy-documentation/source/general/terminal.rst

 Copy, Move, and Rename
 ~~~~~~~~~~~~~~~~~~~~~~

 Often times, we want to replicate files and folders on our system.
 To do this, we use the "CoPy" command.
-For copying directories that contain files, we also want to include a "Rescursive" option.
+For copying directories that contain files, we also want to include a "Recursive" option.
 When using copy, we will first specify the source followed by the destination

 .. code-block:: console